idrsolutions/buildvu-microservice-example/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please confirm that you are able to reliably reproduce the issue using the latest version of the BuildVu Microservice Example.
-Issues with the BuildVu library itself (such as conversion output / quality) should be reported to IDRsolutions through their [helpdesk](https://support.idrsolutions.com/hc/en-us/requests/new).
+Issues with the BuildVu library itself (such as conversion output / quality) should be reported to IDRsolutions through our [helpdesk](https://support.idrsolutions.com/hc/en-us/requests/new).

 **Describe the bug**
 A clear and concise description of what the bug is.